Complete a UCAS form adding the letter 'P' in the 'Further Details' section next to the PARTNERS degree programme(s).

 In order to take advantage of the PARTNERS offer, you must make the PARTNERS offer your firm choice (CF) through UCAS.
 You may only make your PARTNERS offer your insurance choice (CI) if your CF is for another course at Newcastle University.

 You must be available for the duration of the Summer School.
-We strongly advise that students are also available afterwards to enable them to complete the assessed project work.
+For students applying to Medicine, Law or Dentistry, we strongly advise that students are also available afterwards to enable them to complete the assessed project work.